-Fire and Safety Training can carry out air purity testing for compressors and fixed systems.
-We use gas tubes for testing moisture, oil, carbon dioxide and carbon monoxide.
+Fire and Safety Training no longer carry out air purity testing for compressors and fixed systems.
+We direct this service to High Pressure Equipment, Auckland.

 SCBA and SCUBA cylinders must only be charged with air that meets the air quality requirements set out in the following standards:

 - AS 3848.2 – Filling of portable gas cylinders – Filling of portable cylinders for self-contained underwater breathing apparatus (SCUBA) and non-underwater self-contained breathing apparatus (SCBA) – Safe procedures.

 - AS/NZS 2299.1 – Occupational diving operations – standard operational practice.

 - For SCUBA cylinders, AS 3848.2 recommends that the residual water content when air is tested should not exceed 50 mg/cubic metre for cylinders filled to 225 bar and 30 mg/cubic metre for cylinders filled to 330 bar.

 AS/NZS 2299.1:2015 What are the breathing air quality requirements?

 Breathing air used in diving operations shall:

 b) contain not less than 20% and not more than 22% by volume of oxygen;